Arjun-57561/Arjun-57561/README.md

 ## 🚀 About Me

-> *"Turning ideas into intelligent systems — one model at a time."*
+> *"My curiosity made Thy self called a Jack of all trades"*

 Pre-final year undergraduate at **Symbiosis Institute of Technology, Pune**, specializing in **Artificial Intelligence and Machine Learning** (CGPA: 7.60/10).